Home Health Care Nursing Certification and Diploma Programs

 - Skills for patient care

-According to the U.S. Bureau of Labor Statistics (www.bls.gov), registered nurses could expect job growth of 26%, faster than the average for all occupations, from 2010-2020.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), registered nurses could expect job growth of 19%, faster than the average for all occupations, from 2012-2022.
 The increase in demand is due in part to an increasing emphasis on preventive health care and technological advances that allow more conditions to be treated.
+Those working in home health care services made up 6% of the workforce according to the BLS.
+Additionally, the average wage for home health care registered nurses were $65,120 in May 2013.

 Graduates of a nursing diploma program who have passed the NCLEX-RN exam will hold the title of RN.
 Further career training could take the form of on 'RN-to-BSN' curriculum which fills in the gaps between the credits earned for the diploma and those needed for the bachelor's degree.
 Licensing may be required to work for an agency that accepts government funding such as Medicare or Medicaid.
 Nurses should check with their individual state or agency for specifics.
 Master's degrees in nursing are available which include a focus on home health care nursing.